cozy/cozy-client-js/docs/README.md

 ### `cozy.files.downloadByPath(path)`

-`cozy.files.downloadByPath(path)` is used to download a file identified by by the given path.
+`cozy.files.downloadByPath(path)` is used to download a file identified by the given path.

 It returns a promise of a fetch `Response` object.
 This response object can be used to extract the information in the wanted form.